Before you start

 5. Narrate and sync

-set_voice(ask if the user has a preference),voiceover_batchfor all scenes at once.auto_sync, thenadd_sync_pointwherever a reveal must land on a spoken word — in tutorials this matters most on UI-action words ("click", "select", "drag").
+- Run an automatic sync, then pin any reveal that must land on a spoken word - in tutorials this matters most on UI-action words ("click", "select", "drag").

 Fallbacks